COVID-19 & Research/Creative Activities

 Guidelines for Return to Research and Creative Activities

-With the start of the Fall 2020 semester, BGSU faculty and students will be able to conduct on-campus research and creative activities, and in exceptional cases travel to field sites, provided they provide the appropriate Safety & Operations Plan listed below.
+For the 2020-21 academic year, BGSU faculty and students are able to conduct on-campus research and creative activities, and in exceptional cases travel to field sites, as long as they provide the appropriate Safety & Operations Plan listed below.

 Face-to-face human subjects research can now occur if such work can be performed in a safe and controlled on-campus environment such as a laboratory, office, or classroom setting.
 BGSU faculty members wishing to conduct, direct, or advise such research must have an approved Safety & Operations Plan for Face-to-Face Human Subjects Research.